 Today’s jetsetter is pretty much a girl after our own hearts.
 Loves Europe?
 Check.
 Drinks “too much” wine?
 Check (psh, as if there is such a thing as too much wine).
 Went through a phase in high school where she pretended to be a French girl everyday at lunch?
 Check & check.
 And!
 After six weeks of traveling through Europe, Jen of Ms. Morphosis is coming back with her own hubs to be!
 Follow her story @msmorphosis, and keep reading below.

-Also, he proposed in the Rhine Valley so props to the future Mr. Morphosis, too.
+(Also, her fiance proposed in the Rhine Valley so props to the future Mr. Morphosis, too.)

 Favorite Place: Probably the Rhine Valley in Germany, specifically Beilstein.
 It has these lush rolling hills covered in steep vineyards and the Mosel river running through it.
-Not only was it the most beautiful place I’ve ever seen, but we celebrated our two year anniversary there and my boyfriend/travel buddy proposed.
+It the most beautiful place I’ve ever seen.
+Plus, we celebrated our two year anniversary there, and my boyfriend/travel buddy proposed!
 I didn’t think it could get any more magical than it already was, but it did!

 The moment you caught the travel bug: Studying French in high school.
-I had a fantasy that I was going to buy a small dog and move to Paris and live the most elegant life as a chic French woman.
-I even went through a period where I brought baguette with pate and a little piece of chocolate to eat for lunch every day (I know, it was as nerdy as it sounds).
-Anyways, turns out I have settled into a very happy American life and I’m far from an elegant and dainty Parisian lady, but my fascination with escaping to other places never really went away.
+I had a fantasy that I was going to buy a small dog and move to Paris.
+I’d live the most elegant life as a chic French woman.
+I even went through a period where I brought baguette with pate and a little piece of chocolate to eat for lunch every day!
+(I know, it was as nerdy as it sounds).
+Anyways, turns out I have settled into a very happy American life.
+I’m far from an elegant and dainty Parisian lady, but my fascination with escaping to other places never really went away.